maubrsp/miniStartUp/README.md

 - Load contents by stages, directed the proposals/intentions of use and capacity of the devices;

 The code is very simple and minimalist just to validate the concept.
-The idea is implement this concept in best practice environments that are plugged into important and growing issues in the universe of progressive applications.
+The idea is implement this concept in best practice environments that are plugged into important/growing issues in the universe of web and progressive applications.

 how to: